Definition of a domestic student in New Zealand

 To enquire about eligibility to enrol in New Zealand schools as a domestic student, phone +64 4 463 8000 and ask to speak to someone about this, or email

 The classes of persons enrolled with a tertiary institution or registered establishment who are required to be treated as if they are not international students are detailed in the Gazette notice below.

-Two additional categories of domestic tertiary student have been added to the Gazette Notice and will come into effect from 1 January 2022.
+One additional category of domestic student has been added to the Gazette Notice and will come into effect from 1 January 2023.

-If any students covered by this temporary provision do not transition to a resident visa prior to the end of 2023, they would no longer be domestic tertiary student from 2024, and would be expected to pay international fees to continue study.
+If any students covered by this temporary provision do not transition to a resident visa prior to the end of 2023, they would no longer be domestic students from 2024, and would be expected to pay international fees to continue study.